pdxbellasaurus/momentousReact/_deliverables-01/README.md

 ## A breakdown of roles by group member.

-Brigid: Back End (Server, Components/Views)
+Brigid: Front End (Components/Views)

-Carrie: Back End (Model, Routes)
+Carrie: Back End (Server, Model, Routes)

-Carson: Front End (App)
+Carson: Front End (App, CSS)

 ## A schedule for completion of various tasks.